HarbourHeading/savsa/README.md

 # Savsa

 A fun twist of the popular web game genre "Guess the rank" where you guess the age of a steam account based on level, recent games and more.
 As per [Steam's Web API Terms of Use](https://steamcommunity.com/dev/apiterms), the sample profiles are added with explicit permission from all parties involved.
-[Preview project](http://18.197.222.75/).

 ## Getting started